The Weight of a Police Report in Property Disputes (Challenging Police Reports in Land Grabbing Cases)

 Under Section 2(e) of the Indian Contract Act, 1872, an agreement requires free consent.
 If signatures are taken under duress:

-The Mirzapur Police’s use of this “agreement” as evidence of a settled dispute—rather than investigating the circumstances of how the agreement was signed—suggests a cryptic shielding of the land grabbers.
+The Mirzapur Police use this “agreement” as evidence of a settled dispute but do not investigate who signed the agreement, suggesting they are cryptically shielding the land grabbers.

 3. Revenue Record Manipulation: The “Abadi” Land Conflict